Grogu: The Book of Boba Fett

 Grogu appears in the sixth episode, "Chapter 6: From the Desert Comes a Stranger", of the spin-off series The Book of Boba Fett.
 While training with Luke, he helps Grogu remember some of his past, including his home at the Jedi Temple on Coruscant and the events of the Great Jedi Purge.
 The Mandalorian comes to visit Grogu, but decides against it after speaking with Ahsoka Tano, not wanting to hinder his training; however, he gives Ahsoka a gift to deliver to Grogu: beskar chain mail forged by the Armorer.
 Ahsoka gives the chain mail to Luke, who confesses that he is unsure whether Grogu is fully committed to the Jedi path and that he does not know how to handle the matter.
 Following Ahsoka's advice to listen to his instincts, Luke decides to let Grogu choose his destiny by asking him to choose between the chain mail and the lightsaber of his old master, Yoda.

 In the seventh and final episode, titled "Chapter 7: In The Name of Honor", Grogu lands in Motto's hangar on Tatooine with R2-D2 in Luke's X-wing starfighter, where it is revealed that Grogu chose the beskar chain mail over Yoda's lightsaber.
 Motto then takes him to Mos Espa, where he reunites with the Mandalorian.
 He and Motto aid the Mandalorian, Boba Fett, and Fett's forces in defeating the Pyke Syndicate.
-However, Cad Bane scares off Fett's rancor, which goes on a rampage in Mos Espa.
+However, Cad Bane (Corey Burton) scares off Fett's rancor, which goes on a rampage in Mos Espa.
 Grogu uses the Force to put the rancor to sleep, stopping it from causing more damage.
 Afterward, Grogu and the Mandalorian fly away together from Tatooine, in the Mandalorian's new Naboo N-1 starfighter.